NYAN-x-CAT/Lime-RAT/README.md

 * Anti Virtual Machines - Uninstall itself if the machine is virtual to avoid scanning or analyzing

-* And more - Ransomware , passwords recovery , RDP , Bitcoin grabber , Downloader , Keylogger
+* And more - Ransomware , passwords recovery , Remote desktop , Bitcoin grabber , Downloader , Keylogger